 Do you realize you are feeling emotional discomfort, but avoid experiencing the discomfort?

 You May Discover When you Feel Discomfort you Automatically Start Eating to Numb your Emotions

 Some people have difficulty figuring out what emotions they are feeling.Others try to avoid feelings at all costs.
 The primary cause of emotional eating is that opinions are considered wrong, and eating is an ideal method avoidance.The meaning of feelings and Emotions can be very different for each of you depending on early experiences in your family with experiencing and expressing emotion.

 Do you Consider it inappropriate to Experience Feelings and Emotions

 Some people grow up with the belief that experiencing vulnerable feelings and emotions show weakness.
-Or feel anger is totally unacceptable because it might have frighten them as children.
-Sometime because the expression of anger by adults may have been destructive or violent.
+Some feel anger is totally unacceptable because it might have frightened them as children because the expression of anger by adults may have been destructive or violent.